Humbly Homemade

 • Add the milk and mix for 30 seconds.

 • Add the flour, baking powder, baking soda, cinnamon, and salt.
 Mix with a large spoon or spatula until you no longer see dry pockets of flour.
+Scrape the sides and bottom of the bowl to ensure everything is well mixed.

 • Spread the cake batter into the greased cake pan in an even layer.
+Sprinkle the streusel on top.

 • Bake for about 30 to 35 minutes, until a toothpick or knife inserted into the center of the cake comes out clean.
 Slice and enjoy!!